Different Types of Air Conditioners: Choosing the Best AC for Your Home

 Advantages of Window ACs:

-- They are less costly & easy to install.
+- Window units are typically less costly and cheaper to operate

 Disadvantages of Window ACs:

-- Noisy during operation & are visible from outside of the home.
+- Can be noisy during operation & are visible from outside the home.

 - They obscure the view from a window and must be located close to a suitable electrical outlet.